MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Update a wished product.
-Users can update their own wished products, admins can update any.
+Get a single wished product, accessible by owner of the wished product

 ## Create a wished product